Single item limit insurance

 Some possessions don’t need to be worth more than the single item limit to be considered a high-risk item for insurance purposes.

-Can I insure a single item?
+Can I insure a single item separately?

 Anna’s all about delivering fantastic insurance products at a great price.
-Value is the most important thing for Anna, as she cuts through the jargon and finds what’s most important and worth your hard-earned money.
+She cuts through the jargon and finds what’s most important and worth your hard-earned money.

-Rachel Lacey - Insurance and money expert
+Insurance and money expert

 Rachel’s a self-confessed money nerd who’s been writing about personal finance for more than 20 years.
 She spent 17 years writing for Moneywise, including a few years as Editor, and likes making complicated subjects like insurance, pensions, investing and tax, easy for people to understand.